gorillatravelservices/gorillablog-en/_pages/four.md

 ---
 ![Image](../assets/images/image4a.jpg)

-## 1. Randonnée on the lake, pineapple sampling, visits
+## 1. Hike on the lakeside, pineapple sampling, visits

 * 6:30 a.m.: Departure from the hotel for the boat to Idjwi
 * 7:15 a.m.: Embarcation and beginning of the lake trip